KristianWB/ItJP_Exercise_2_13/README.md

 12-12-2018
 WITT

-Name of projekt is: Hello world
+Name of projekt is: Financial Application compound Value

 No prerequestes other than an IDE (ie. Intellij)